 Foreign and domestic purse-seine vessels are managed under respective national and regional observer programmes.

-The Parties to the Nauru Agreement works with the FIMS service provider to operate a vessel day monitoring system, which includes an e-observer programme.
+The Parties to the Nauru Agreement works with FIMS to operate a vessel day-monitoring system.
+The system includes an electronic observer program.